Slavery has been practiced by the white man, the black man, the red man, the yellow man, and every other kind of man.

 Early America was strongly influenced by the Bible and most of its citizens were professing Christians of some sort, but there were all sorts of Christians, some born again and some “nominal,” trusting in baptism and good works rather than in a personal relationship with Christ, and there were also many non-Christians.

-Even in the Plymouth Colony founded by the Pilgrims who came over on the Mayflower in 1620, there were nominal Christians and some non-Christians.
+In the Plymouth Colony founded by the Pilgrims who arrived on the Mayflower in 1620, there were a mixture of zealous Christians, nominal Christians, and non-Christians.

 In 1772, Baptist pastor John Allen of Boston preached that slavery violates the laws of God and the natural rights of men.
 He stated this in An Oration on the Beauties of Liberty, or The Essential Right of the Americans.